seeweq/waiters-webapp/Checklist.md

 # WAITER-APP

 ## Clone app
-- Fork the respository on github and clone
+- Fork the respository on github and clone on your local machine under the folder you want to work on.

 ## Installation
 - mongoose
 - express
 - express-handlebars
-- package.json
 - body-parser
 - express-flash
 - cookie-parser
 - express-session
 - nodejs

-# Downloads
 - MongoDB

 ## Files
 - .gitignore